sowsan/architecture-center/docs/cloud-adoption/decision-guides/encryption/index.md

 Data in transit is data moving between resources on the internal, between datacenters or external networks, or over the internet.

 Encrypting data in transit is usually done by requiring SSL/TLS protocols for traffic.
 Traffic transiting between your cloud-hosted resources to external network or the public internet should always be encrypted.
 PaaS resources generally also enforce SSL/TLS encryption to traffic by default.
-Whether you enforce encryption for traffic between IaaS resources hosted inside your virtual networks is a decision for your Cloud Adoption Team and workload owner and is generally recommended.
+Whether you enforce encryption for traffic between IaaS resources hosted inside your virtual networks is a decision for your cloud adoption teams and workload owners and is generally recommended.

-**Encrypting data in transit assumptions**.
-Implementing proper encryption policy for data in transit assumes the following:
+**Assumptions about encrypting data in transit:** Implementing proper encryption policy for data in transit assumes the following:

 - All publicly accessible endpoints in your cloud environment will communicate with the public internet using SSL/TLS protocols.
 - When connecting cloud networks with on-premises or other external network over the public internet, use encrypted VPN protocols.